Before you begin

 Choose

-Do not change any other settings and click Create.
+Do not change any other settings.
+Scroll down the page and click Create.

 Click the Export button.